fiji-atc/SupremeX/README.md

  - [ ] Autofill size on product page
  - [ ] Captcha harvesting (manually or with a service)
  - [ ] One click checkout (checkout from the product page so you can quickly move to the next item, would require captcha harvesting)

+## Disclaimer
+I'm not responsible for what you do with the script.
+I provide this free of charge and it is the users responsibility to make sure that they are appropriately using it.
+I am not liable for anything that you do with it.
+Don't sue me.